techiediaries/blog/_posts/2018-01-26-developing-games-with-react-redux-and-svg-part-1.markdown

 - `min-x`: This value defines what is the leftmost point that your users will see.
 So, to make the origin axis (and the circle) appear in the center of the screen, you divided your screen width by negative two (`window.innerWidth / -2`) to the get this attribute (`min-x`).
 Note that you need to use `-2` to make your canvas show the same amount of points to the left (negative) and to the right (positive) of the origin.
 - `min-y`: This value defines what will be the uppermost point of your canvas.
 Here, you have subtracted the `window.innerHeight` from `100` to give some area (`100` points) after the Y origin.
-- `width` and `height`: These are the values that define how many X and Y points your users will see in their screen.
+- `width` and `height`: These are the values that define how many X and Y points your users will see on their screen.

 Besides defining the `viewBox` attribute, you have also defined an attribute called [`preserveAspectRatio`](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/preserveAspectRatio) in this new version.
 You have used `xMaxYMax none` on it to force uniform scaling of your canvas and its elements.